vwkoppejan/2019-03-28-Delft/index.md

 And run 'make workshop-check' *before* committing to make sure that changes are good.
 {% endcomment %}

-<h4> Python is one of the fastest growing, and one of the most popular, open source programming languages.
-In contrast to python, unix shell has been around for a long time.
-With unix shell you can do complex thing with a few keystrokes.
-In addition to coding, reproducibility of research is becoming essential in science.
-Therefore, this course will not only introduce you to python and unix shell but also to version control with git and Github.</h4>

 {% comment %}
 EVENTBRITE